What we do

-These ancient revolutionaries knew not of the vast amounts of healthy bacteria contained within, or of the profound health benefits their humble fermented foods gave by way of improving gut and digestive health.
-They simply did it out of necessity, using fermentation as a preservation method, to harness the goodness within their vegetables and to survive harsh winters with a steady supply of nourishing food.
+These ancient revolutionaries knew not of the vast array of microscopic organisms living within, or of the impact their humble fermented foods had by way of delivering essential nutrients.
+They simply did it out of necessity, using fermentation as a preservation method, to allow them to survive harsh winters with a steady supply of nourishing food.

-They did however know, even back then, that it packed a healthy punch.
-It is said that the sea-faring Dutch and even Captain Cook on his journey to colonise Australia, carried barrels of sauerkraut to feed to their crews to ward off scurvy and other illness and disease.
+They must have however had some idea, even back then, that something was happening.
+It is said that the sea-faring Dutch and even Captain Cook on his journey to colonise Australia, carried barrels of sauerkraut to feed to their crews in an attempt to ward off scurvy and other illness and disease.

-As you can see from our pictures, our ferments are fresh, vibrant, full of vitamins and minerals, and they taste amazing, even if we do say so ourselves.
+As you can see from our pictures, our ferments are fresh and vibrant and contain no nonsense, just raw veg, and they taste amazing, even if we do say so ourselves.

 So, what exactly is fermentation?